-It’s obviously important to have good math skills these days, so we have come up with a handy list of some of the best math curriculum websites, apps, and games to help you help your child learn to love math (well maybe) and improve their math grades.
+It’s essential to have good math skills these days, so we have come up with a handy list of some of the best math curriculum websites, apps, and games to help you help your child learn to love math (well maybe) and improve their math grades.

 Best Websites with Math Games

-Obviously a really easy way to get kids to practice math is to make it fun.
-So with that in mind, these are our favourite free websites with great math games:
+A really easy way to get kids to practice math is to make it fun.
+So with that in mind, these are our favorite free websites with great math games:

-- Sheppardsoftware is another really good site that has fun online math games that cover all of the math fundamentals, including early math, basic and mixed operations, fractions, pre-algebra, dollars & cents and place value.
+- Sheppardsoftware is another excellent site that has fun online math games that cover all of the math fundamentals, including early math, basic and mixed operations, fractions, pre-algebra, dollars & cents, and place value.

-- Mangahigh is a really high quality site that has fun educational Math games.
+- Mangahigh is a high-quality site that has fun educational Math games.
 The site is aimed at teachers, but anyone can use the free versions of its excellent games.

-- Multiplication Games is an amazing resource for learning multiplication facts and has a great collection of math games.
+- Multiplication Games is a fantastic resource for learning multiplication facts and has a great collection of math games.

-- Math for Grades 3-6 this site is a great resource for math games with links to all the best games on the web for different topics like algebra, fractions, measurement, geometry, patterns, money, data, integers, and estimation
+- Math for Grades 3-6 this site is an excellent resource for math games with links to all the best games on the web for different topics like algebra, fractions, measurement, geometry, patterns, money, data, integers, and estimation

-- Math-Play has a large collection of free online math games for elementary and middle school students.
+- Math-Play has an extensive collection of free online math games for elementary and middle school students.

 Best App for Helping Kids Learn Math

-Of the math apps that we’ve tried our favourites are Splash Math Apps.
+Of the math apps that we’ve tried, our favorites are Splash Math Apps.
 These apps are designed to be kind of like interactive workbooks that cover an entire school years’ worth of material.
-In the apps you drag and drop shapes, pop bubbles, rotate clock hands to solve problems.
+In the apps, you drag and drop shapes, pop bubbles, rotate clock hands to solve problems.
 A weekly e-mail report feature keeps track of student progress.

-Splash Math Apps go from grade one to five.
-AskATechTeacher did a great review of the grade 5 app saying Splash Math (grade 5) “is robust, satisfying, and intuitive enough, fifth graders will have no problem installing, setting up and using it independent of adult assistance.
+Splash Math Apps go from grades one to five.
+AskATechTeacher did an excellent review of the grade 5 app saying Splash Math (grade 5) “is robust, satisfying, and intuitive enough, fifth graders will have no problem installing, setting up and using it independent of adult assistance.
 The start-up steps are clear.
-Screens are colorful and uncluttered making their purpose easy to understand.
-The space theme will appeal to most fifth graders, especially with ‘space’ being a common fifth grade unit.
-Parents and teachers will be pleased that math skills are aligned with fifth grade Common Core State Standards and include an endless supply of problems on topics like decimals, fractions, dividing by two digit numbers, place values, number sense, multiplication, division, measurement, and age-appropriate Geometry and Algebra.
-Each topic has between four and twelve worksheets where kids drag and drop shapes, rotate clock hands, pop bubbles and lots more as they solve problems.
+Screens are colorful and uncluttered, making their purpose easy to understand.
+The space theme will appeal to most fifth graders, especially with ‘space’ being a common fifth-grade unit.
+Parents and teachers will be pleased that math skills are aligned with fifth grade Common Core State Standards and include an endless supply of problems on topics like decimals, fractions, dividing by two-digit numbers, place values, number sense, multiplication, division, measurement, and age-appropriate Geometry and Algebra.
+Each topic has between four and twelve worksheets where kids drag and drop shapes, rotate clock hands, pop bubbles, and lots more as they solve problems.
 The app uses an adaptive learning algorithm to determine the child’s level and gradually increase the difficulty with the user’s skill.”

 Top 6 Websites with Math Lessons/Curriculum

-Math curriculum sites are a great option for parents whose math skills might be a little rusty because they have lessons that explain concepts and then have your kids practice what they have just learned.
-Here are some really good math curriculum websites:
+Math curriculum sites are an excellent option for parents whose math skills might be a little rusty because they have lessons that explain concepts and then have your kids practice what they have just learned.
+Here are some great math curriculum websites:

 - IXL Math is a math practice site with 2,000 skills covering junior kindergarten to grade 10, and an unlimited number of computer-generated problems that adapt to your child’s ability, increasing in difficulty as they improve.
 It also offers immediate feedback and question-specific explanations to solidify understanding of each concept.
 Parents get a weekly e-mail update on the child’s progress.
 The child can earn awards and certificates as they reach important milestones.
-Curriculum can be tailored for U.S, Canada, Australia, Ireland, New Zealand, South Africa and the U.K. Cost– $9.95/month or $79/year or they allow you to complete up to 20 questions per day for free.
+The curriculum can be tailored for the U.S, Canada, Australia, Ireland, New Zealand, South Africa, and the U.K. Cost– $9.95/month or $79/year, or they allow you to complete up to 20 questions per day for free.

 - Dreambox Learning is an online program designed for ages 5-8 that has educational games that are individualized for students, adapting the curriculum just for them.
-Cost– $12.95/month or $59.95/6 months and they also offer a 2 week free trial.
+Cost– $12.95/month or $59.95/6 months, and they also offer a two-week free trial.

-- K5 Learning is a multi-award winning online after-school study program for kids in kindergarten to grade 5 that uses adaptive technology to help kids develop instant recall of basic addition, subtraction, multiplication and division facts.
+- K5 Learning is a multi-award winning online afterschool study program for kids in kindergarten to grade 5 that uses adaptive technology to help kids develop instant recall of essential addition, subtraction, multiplication, and division facts.
 Cost-Monthly subscription First child $25 additional children $15 annual subscription first child $199 additional children $129.
-The site also offer a 14 day free trial.
+The site also offers a 14-day free trial.

 More Supplemental Math Resources worth Checking Out

-If you are looking for some other types of supplemental material there are a few programs that are popular with homeschoolers that can also be helpful for kids in a school program that are worth having a look at.
+If you are looking for some other types of supplemental material, there are a few programs that are popular with homeschoolers that can also be helpful for kids in a school program that is worth having a look at.
 They are:

-- JUMP Math is a teaching program originally designed to help struggling math students by breaking concepts down into small steps.
-JUMP offers curriculum-based programs, materials and training for teachers and parents to enhance math lessons for students in Grades 1-8.
+- JUMP Math is a teaching program initially designed to help struggling math students by breaking concepts down into small steps.
+JUMP offers curriculum-based programs, materials, and training for teachers and parents to enhance math lessons for students in Grades 1-8.
 The program’s mission is “To enhance the potential in children by encouraging an understanding and a love of math in students and educators.”
-If you are a parent and are just looking for supplemental resources a great place to start are with the JUMP at Home Worksheets.
+If you are a parent and are just looking for supplemental resources, a great place to start is with the JUMP at Home Worksheets.

 - Watch Know Learn has free educational videos with lots of math content available.